aitanarus/pharmafast-andriod-app/README.md

 *Should Have*
 - [ ] Users should edit their profile information
 - [ ] Users  should see past purchases
-- [ ] Users should filter products
+- [ ] Users should receive a message when they leave products in the shopping cart

 *Could Have*
 - [ ] Users could save their favourite products
 - [ ] Users could set recurrent purchases
+- [ ] Users should filter products

 *Won't Have*
 - Users won't be able to do real payments